WHO WE ARE

 Michael Corey is the Executive Director of the Human Service Chamber of Franklin County.
 An attorney, Michael graduated from Ohio State’s Moritz College of Law in 2012 as Executive Editor of the Ohio State Law Journal.
 After practicing healthcare law at a regional law firm in Columbus for three years, Michael worked as a policy analyst at an area nonprofit and in voter protection during the 2016 presidential campaign.

 Michael holds a B.A. from Duke University and a Master’s in Education Policy from Ohio State.
-He lives in Columbus with his wife, Lori, who serves as Clinical Director of the YMCA of Central Ohio’s Rapid Rehousing Program, their newborn son, Elijah George, and their rescue dog, Ruby.
+He lives in Columbus with his wife, Lori, who serves as Clinical Program Director of Community Housing at the YMCA of Central Ohio; their infant son, Elijah George; and their rescue dog, Ruby.

 Human Service Chamber Fellows, 2019-20